bijanghanei/StudentManagementSystem/README.md

 # StudentManagementSystem
-Student Management System using Spring Boot, Bootstrap and Thymeleaf.
+CRUD Student Management System using Spring Boot, Bootstrap and Thymeleaf.

 You should setup  a database using scripts in the folder inside your MySQL user and connection and then change username and password in the application.properties file as your MySQL info
 OR